DreamSpoon/AMH2B/README.md

   - Object B - the parent object (typically armature that has walking animation)
 - Object B must be selected last so that it is the active object.
 - Before using this script, make sure that object A is parented to object B.
-- Press button AMH2B -> Ratchet Hold
+- Press button AMH2B -> Animation -> Ratchet Hold

 Important: Ensure your that objects A and B have their scale applied (i.e. have scale = 1 in x/y/z) before running the script.
 If the scale is not 1, then movements will be calculated incorrectly.